 Baseball is a safe game for all ages, but young players and in particular young throwing athletes collectively seem to have a higher risk for injury.
 Whether proximal humeral epiphysiolysis, rotator cuff injuries, elbow pain, SLAP tears or a number of other issues, pitching too much, too young, can increase a player’s injury risk.
-A number of factors can contribute to this orthopedic phenomenon --including fatigue, overuse, improper biomechanics, immature bone structure and more.
-But the prevalence and degree of these types of injuries continues to rise.
+A number of factors can contribute to this orthopedic phenomenon --including fatigue, overuse, improper biomechanics, immature bone structure, and more.
+But the prevalence and degree of these types of injuries continue to rise.

 To combat the growing trend of throwing injuries in young players, USA Baseball and MLB teamed up to develop MLB Pitch Smart.
 This initiative offers an in-depth resource for players and their parents on best safe pitching practices that will ideally help them avoid overuse and getting hurt.
 MLB Pitch Smart guidelines include a pitch count per game of